 Accounts receivable consist of various tolls, charges and amounts due from individuals, commercial companies and other agencies and concession revenues receivable from operators of food and fuel concessions at the service plazas.
-Toll accounts receivable from E-ZPass postpaid customers are guaranteed by a surety bond.
+Toll accounts receivable from E-ZPass postpaid customers are collateralized by a surety bond or cash.
 Reserves for uncollectible accounts receivable are established based on specific identification and historical experience.
+Toll accounts receivable from other agencies are guaranteed under an Interagency Group Reciprocity Agreement.